lewgrant/ConfigBridge/README.md

 # ConfigBridge

 **ConfigBridge** is a .NET Framework 4.8 console utility that bridges configuration values from a machine.config (or other sources) to .NET Core/5+ applications at runtime.
-It parses a JSON configuration, retrieves the requested values, and launches the target .NET application with those values as command-line arguments.
+It parses a JSON mapping, retrieves the requested values, and launches the target .NET application with those values as command-line arguments.

 ---